 The KPIs described in Table 7 can be updated if the ongoing development of the platform highlight different aspects that can better measure the overall quality.
 The final table will be then reported in D5.6 “Final AERAS evaluation report”.

-The table report the target value that should be accomplished to declare that the KPI has been satisfied.
+The table reports the target value that should be accomplished to declare that the KPI has been satisfied.
 Target value can be numerical, as for example level 4.1, or textual, like for instance level 4.2.
 In case of textual evaluation, the following threshold are considered:

-Not started: 0% of considered aspects has been implemented.
+Not started: 0% of considered aspects have been implemented.

-In progress: less than 50% of considered aspects has been implemented.
+In progress: less than 50% of considered aspects have been implemented.

 Partially: a level between 50% and 80% of the aspects have been implemented.